Ezzy401k/automatic-pizza-price/README.md

 # automatic-pizza-price
-a programs that calculates the price of a pizza
+a program that calculates the price of a pizza lets the user choose the size of the pizza, if the user wants to add pepperoni and cheese the calculates the total price.